Support & Help

 Pronunciation of 'bhaktavatsala'

-The word 'bhaktavatsala' originates from Sanskrit and is used in Hinduism to describe a deity who is compassionate and loving towards devotees.
-It is pronounced as 'bhahk-tuh-vut-suh-luh' in English.
+The word 'bhaktavatsala' is a Sanskrit-origin term, often used in Hinduism to describe a deity who is compassionate and affectionate towards devotees.
+It is pronounced as 'bhuhk-tuh-vuht-suh-luh' in English.

 Word Origin